stevedekorte/ActorKit/README.txt

 ActorKit extends NSObject to allow all objects to become coroutine based actors where an actor has a cooperative thread and a queue of incoming messages which it processes in first-in-first-out order.
 A message to the actor can also return a "future" object which only blocks when the result is requested and is not yet ready, automatically minizing blocking time or busy waits.
 Futures also support automatic deadlock avoidance by checking for deadlock loops when a result is requested.

-Simple example:
+Simple example of using a future:

   // this returns immediately

   Future *future = [NSURLConnection futurePerformSelector:@selector(sendRequest:) withObject:request];

-  // ...later, when we need the result, [future result] blocks if the result is not yet ready NSDictionary *result = [future result];
+  // ...later, when we need the result, [future result] blocks if the result is not yet ready

+  NSDictionary *result = [future result];
   NSData *data = [result objectForKey:@"data"];